-Positive behaviour strategies will be taught to all pupils as part of PHSE/RSE, in order to support pupils further.
+Positive behaviour will be taught to all pupils as part of the behaviour curriculum, in order to enable them to understand what behaviour is expected and encouraged and what is unacceptable.
 Positive reinforcement will be used by staff where expectations are met to acknowledge good behaviour and encourage repetition.
 The behaviour curriculum will focus on defining positive behaviour and making it clear what this looks like, including the key habits and routines required by the school, e.g. lining up quietly outside the classroom before a lesson.

 Routine will be used to teach and reinforce good behaviour of all pupils although appropriate and reasonable adjustments to routines for pupils with additional needs, e.g. SEND, will be made.
-Consistent and clear language will be used when acknowledging positive behaviour and managing dysregulation.
+Consistent and clear language will be used when acknowledging positive behaviour and addressing misbehaviour.